Gseppo/Gseppo/README.md

-The creator of such masterpieces as: PeerSocial (Being Made)
+The creator of such masterpieces as: Nothing